RxSwiftCommunity/RxGRDB/README.md

 ## Installation

-You can install RxGRDB with [CocoaPods](http://cocoapods.org/):
+#### CocoaPods

-1. Install cocoapods version 1.7.0 or higher
+[CocoaPods](http://cocoapods.org/) is a dependency manager for Xcode projects.
+To use RxGRDB with CocoaPods (version 1.7 or higher):

-2. Specify in your Podfile:
+1. Specify in your Podfile:

     ```ruby
     use_frameworks!
     pod 'RxGRDB'
     ```

-3. In your application files, import the modules you need:
+2. In your application files, import the modules you need:

     ```swift
     import RxSwift